-We evaluate our equity-method investments for impairment whenever events or changes in circumstances indicate that the carrying value of our investments may exceed the fair value.
+We evaluate our Equity-Method Investments for impairment whenever events or changes in circumstances indicate that the carrying value of our investments may exceed the fair value.
 If it is determined that a decline in the fair value of our investments is not temporary, and if such reduced fair value is below its carrying value, an impairment is recorded.
 Determining fair value involves significant judgment.
 Our estimates consider available evidence including the present value of the expected future cash flows discounted at market rates, general economic conditions and other relevant factors.
-We did not record any impairments related to our equity-method investments for the years ended December 31, 2021 and 2020.
+For the year ended December 31, 2022, we recorded impairment of approximately \$0.4 million related to our equity-method investments.
+We did not record any impairments related to our equity-method investments for the year ended December 31, 2021.